Simple traversable wormholes violating energy conditions only near the Planck scale: Introduction

 Nevertheless, Visser et al. presented explicit examples of traversable wormholes in which the magnitude of the integral $\int R_{\mu\nu}k^\mu k^\nu\D \lambda$ can be arbitrarily small~\cite{Visser:2003yf}.
 Their wormholes are constructed by gluing two spacetimes at a timelike hypersurface $\Sigma$ with vanishing extrinsic curvature, so that the spacetimes are $C^2$ at $\Sigma$.
 It is still not clear if the magnitude of $\int R_{\mu\nu}k^\mu k^\nu\D \lambda$ can be arbitrarily small for a wormhole spacetime which is analytic everywhere.

 Needless to say, in addition to the problem of the energy conditions, dynamical stability is the most important and difficult problem to achieve a realistic traversable wormhole.
 Unfortunately, in the case where a spacetime is analytic everywhere, few dynamically stable static wormholes are known not only in general relativity but also in a wide class of generalized theories of gravity.
 (See~\cite{Bronnikov:2013coa} for one of the few positive results.)
-However, it has been reported that a class of scalar-tensor theories called the beyond-Horndeski theories~\cite{Zumalacarregui:2013pma,Gleyzes:2014dya} could admit dynamically stable static wormholes~\cite{Franciolini:2018aad,Mironov:2018uou}.
+However, it has been reported that a class of scalar-tensor theories called beyond-Horndeski theories~\cite{Zumalacarregui:2013pma,Gleyzes:2014dya} could admit dynamically stable static wormholes~\cite{Franciolini:2018aad,Mironov:2018uou}.
+(See review papers~\cite{Kobayashi:2019hrl,Frusciante:2019xia,Kase:2018aps} for cosmologically viable models in beyond-Horndeski theories.)
 Since the instability of a wormhole is associated with the violation of the energy conditions, a dynamically stable configuration could be realized if the region of violation is sufficiently small.
-In this Letter, we present a simple example of such traversable wormhole spacetimes.
+In this paper, we present a simple example of such traversable wormhole spacetimes.

+The organization of the present paper is as follows.
+In Sec.~\ref{sec:model}, we will present our spherically symmetric model of traversable wormholes with a localized exotic matter and then generalize it to be axisymmetric which regularizes the massless Kerr vacuum wormhole with a ring-like conical singularity.
+In Sec.~\ref{app:Petrov}, we will study geometric properties of our wormhole spacetimes.
+Concluding remarks and future prospects will be given in the final section.
+Our conventions for curvature tensors are $[\nabla _\rho ,\nabla_\sigma]V^\mu ={R^\mu }_{\nu\rho\sigma}V^\nu$ and $R_{\mu \nu }={R^\rho }_{\mu \rho \nu }$.
+The signature of the Minkowski spacetime is $(-,+,+,+)$, and Greek indices run over all spacetime indices.
+We adopt units such that $c=1$ and the gravitational constant $G$ is shown explicitly.